amitojsingh366/valorant-rpc/README.md

 I made this cause i saw a few of my friends trying to fake play VALORANT for whatever reason.
 So yeah this is for them lol

 ## How To Run
-- Download the compressed binary for you platform from the latest [Release](https://github.com/amitojsingh366/valorant-rpc/releases)
+- Download the compressed binary for your platform from the latest [Release](https://github.com/amitojsingh366/valorant-rpc/releases)
 - Extract the binary from the compressed file
 - Run the binary from a command line
 - Visit [http://localhost:6969](http://localhost:6969)